 Fred Coulls moved around.
 He began life in Victoria, played football in Perth and at Norwood, served in the Boer War, picked up a wife in Adelaide and ended his days as a farmer at Yallingup, 166 miles south of Perth.

-Fred first appeared as a footballer in Western Australia in 1892 when he played 10 WAFL games and kicked four goals for Perth Rovers, the defending WAFL premiers.
+Fred first appeared as a footballer in Western Australia in 1892 when he played 10 WAFL games and kicked four goals for Perth Rovers, the defending premiers.
 Rovers finished third and the premiership went to Fremantle, where former Norwood secretary Arthur Diamond reigned.
+In Perth’s Eight Hours’ Day sports in August 1892, Fred won the 440 yards in capital style and a new arrival with Norwood connections, Olly Plunkett, bolted home in the hurdles.

 The Adelaide Observer of 10 March 1900 named Trooper Arthur Frederick Coulls, 28, single, of Koonamore Station, Eyre Peninsula, as a member of the Bushmen's Contingent formed in SA to serve in the Boer War.
 Official records list Trooper Sergeant Coulls, Service No 2208, as a member of the 3rd New South Wales Bushmen, South Africa 1899-1902.

-Fred was back in WA after the war - he was laid low in cowardly fashion after he kicked a goal at Coolgardie in 1896 - but returned to Adelaide to marry Florence, daughter of Henry and Anne Warland, of Wimborne, Burnside, at St David's Church, Burnside, on 23 July 1909.
+Fred married Florence, daughter of Henry and Anne Warland, of Wimborne, Burnside, at St David's Church, Burnside, on 23 July 1909.
 They were settled by 1910 at their Yallingup property, Glenlossie, and quickly became entrenched in the community through their many sporting and civic activities.
 Fred was secretary of the Quindalup Racing Club, organised a boxing tournament and at the age of 40 pulled on his football boots in Busselton but failed to show any of his former brilliancy.

 Fred was shattered by Florence's passing at Busselton in 1935 and he remained a widower for more than 20 years before he died at Sussex, WA, on 22 August 1956.
 There were no children